kubernetes-sigs/node-feature-discovery/docs/advanced/developer-guide.md

 ```

 The resulting container image can be used in the same way on each arch by pulling
-e.g. `node-feature-discovery:v0.10.0` without specifying the architecture.
-The
+e.g. `node-feature-discovery:{{ site.release }}` without specifying the
-manifest-list will take care of providing the right architecture image.
+architecture.
+The manifest-list will take care of providing the right
+architecture image.

 #### Change the job spec to use your custom image (optional)